Unbounded $p_\tau$-Convergence in Vector Lattices Normed by Locally Solid Lattices: Introduction

 \section{Introduction}

-Locally solid vector lattices and lattice-valued norms on vector lattices provide a natural and efficient tools in the theory of vector lattices.
-We refer the reader for detail information about the theory of locally solid vector lattices and lattice-normed vector lattices; see example \cite{AB,ABPO,DEM,E,K,L,N,Ta}.
-In this paper, aim is to illustrate usefulness of lattice-valued norms for investigation of different types of {\em unbounded $p$-convergences} in lattice-normed vector lattice; see \cite{AGG,AEEM,AEEM2} and different types of {\em unbounded convergences} in vector lattices, which attracted the attention of several authors in series of recent papers; see \cite{DOT,G,GX,GTX,KMT,Z}.
+Locally solid vector lattices and lattice-valued norms provide a natural and efficient tools in the functional analysis.
+We refer the reader for detail information; see for example \cite{AA,AB,ABPO,A,DEM,E,K,L}.
+In this paper, the aim is to illustrate the usefulness of lattice-valued norms for investigation of different types of {\em unbounded $p$-convergence} in a lattice-normed vector lattice; see \cite{AGG,AEEM,AEEM2} and different types of {\em unbounded convergence} in a vector lattice, which attracted the attention of several authors in series of recent papers; see for example \cite{A,DOT,GX,GTX,KMT,Tr2}.